Songonge/SQL-Projects/Spotify_Streams.md

 * For Android: Usage peaks at night.
 * For Cast to device: Usage peaks at late in the afternoon.
 * For IOS: Usage peaks early in the evening.
-* For Mac: Usage peaks at late in the afternoon.
+* For Mac: Usage peaks late in the afternoon.
 * For Web player: There is no specific peak time.
-* For Windows: Usage peaks early in the moring.
+* For Windows: Usage peaks early in the morning.

 ##### b) Peak Usage by Day
 ```